 4: Targeting the wrong market

-- Targeting the “right” market is more art than science, but one vastly oversimplified maxim is to seek a combination of fit, finance, and fearlessness.
+- Development of shop targeting the “right” market is more art than science, but one vastly oversimplified maxim is to seek a combination of fit, finance, and fearlessness.
 Finding the best fit for your services is a complex, volatile process of ambitions, problems, needs, skills, gaps, benefits, and timing.
 There is likely to be no external signals for these, so you have to talk to a lot of people in various industries and organizations to find out.
 As you are doing this, you can assess the financial issue — if an industry or organization can’t afford your services, the whole process is pointless.

 5: Failing to identify the true project “champion”